therealsaumil/emux/docs/emulating-tenda-ac15.md

 4025d000-4025e000 r--p 00000000 1f:03 213        /lib/librt.so.0
 befdf000-bf000000 rw-p 00000000 00:00 0          [stack]
 ```
-The addresses of libraries such as `libc.so.0` and others in ARM-X are slightly
+The addresses of libraries such as `libc.so.0` and others in EMUX are slightly
 different when compared to those on the actual hardware.
 The reason is because
 of `/lib/libnvram-armx.so` and `tenda_hooks.so` being injected via `LD_PRELOAD`.